Cover crop: Soil quality management

 Cover crops can also improve soil quality by increasing soil organic matter levels through the input of cover crop biomass over time.
-Increased soil organic matter enhances soil structure, as well as the water and nutrient holding and buffering capacity of soil.
+Increased soil organic matter enhances soil structure as well as the water and nutrient holding and buffering capacities of the soil.
 It can also lead to increased soil carbon sequestration, which has been promoted as a strategy to help offset the rise in atmospheric carbon dioxide levels.

-Soil quality is managed to produce optimum circumstances for crops to flourish.
-The principal factors of soil quality are soil salination, pH, microorganism balance and the prevention of soil contamination.
+Soil quality is managed to produce optimum conditions for crops to flourish.
+The principal factors affecting soil quality are soil salination, pH, microorganism balance, and the prevention of soil contamination.
+It is noted that if soil quality is properly managed and maintained, it forms the foundation for a healthy and productive environment.
+One can design and manage a crop that will produce a healthy environment for quite some time.

 Water management

 By reducing soil erosion, cover crops often also reduce both the rate and quantity of water that drains off the field, which would normally pose environmental risks to waterways and ecosystems downstream.
 Cover crop biomass acts as a physical barrier between rainfall and the soil surface, allowing raindrops to steadily trickle down through the soil profile.
-Also, as stated above, cover crop root growth results in the formation of soil pores, which in addition to enhancing soil macrofauna habitat provides pathways for water to filter through the soil profile rather than draining off the field as surface flow.
-With increased water infiltration, the potential for soil water storage and the recharging of aquifers can be improved.
+Also, as stated above, cover crop root growth results in the formation of soil pores, which, in addition to enhancing soil macrofauna habitat provides pathways for water to filter through the soil profile rather than draining off the field as surface flow.
+With increased water infiltration, the potential for soil water storage and the recharge of aquifers can be improved.

 Just before cover crops are killed (by such practices including mowing, tilling, discing, rolling, or herbicide application) they contain a large amount of moisture.
 When the cover crop is incorporated into the soil, or left on the soil surface, it often increases soil moisture.
 In agroecosystems where water for crop production is in short supply, cover crops can be used as a mulch to conserve water by shading and cooling the soil surface.
-This reduces evaporation of soil moisture.
-In other situations farmers try to dry the soil out as quickly as possible going into the planting season.
-Here prolonged soil moisture conservation can be problematic.

-While cover crops can help to conserve water, in temperate regions (particularly in years with below average precipitation) they can draw down soil water supply in the spring, particularly if climatic growing conditions are good.
-In these cases, just before crop planting, farmers often face a tradeoff between the benefits of increased cover crop growth and the drawbacks of reduced soil moisture for cash crop production that season.
-The ratio of carbon to nitrogen is balanced with this application.
+This reduces the evaporation of soil moisture and helps preserve soil nutrients.